 How many years are we away from a robot like the one in Ex Machina?

 I think that we will be able to see a robot with similar motion capabilities within our lifetime, on this end I have some faith in mechanical engineering and control electronics to improve on current bulky robots like Atlas.

 Regarding its artificial intelligence, I am quite sceptical we will get anywhere near human brain capabilities at the same time.
 Currently, the largest deep neural networks have somewhere under billion parameters, which corresponds to a bee.
 Human brain has million times more synapses than that, which seems hardly achievable with the conventional computing technology we currently have.
 A breakthrough like large-scale quantum computing could change this – but I bet we won’t get this sooner than useful fusion power.

 I will name Geoffrey Hinton, also known as “godfather of AI and deep learning”, who laid the foundations for the current boom in artificial intelligence.
 I have recently discovered he graduated from University of Edinburgh.

 We plan to launch our AI camera in 2021 to integrate with the Boundary smart alarm.
 The alarm is launching later this year, in August.

 The Boundary smart alarm is available to pre-order now.
-Delivery will be in August and September 2020.
+Delivery will be in early 2021.